 What About Antagonist Training?

-How to Incorporate Mental Training into Your Home Training Plan
+Mental Training into Your Home Training Plan

 Our last, but nonetheless crucial, training component that you should incorporate into your home routine is mental training.
 As we know, climbing is a sport that requires high concentration and determination.
 Mastering control of your fear, and overcoming mental blocks will help you to concentrate in the most difficult of situations on the wall.
 Regular yoga and meditation are both great ways to start on this.